nplan/gym-line-follower/README.md

 installed in place and is editable.

 ## Usage
-Load the einvronment as usual.
+Load the environment as usual.
 ``` python
 import gym
 env = gym.make("LineFollower-v0")